Resonance poles and threshold energies for hadron physical problems by a model-independent universal algorithm: Prediction of decay thresholds for annihilation from experimental data

 The prediction of thresholds in this case has of course to be treated with care.
 First of all, the experimental data are noisy which gives rise to a strong dependence on the chosen input points.
 Moreover, there are several smaller decay thresholds and resonance peaks present in the vicinity of the input regions chosen, which limits the radius of convergence of the obtained Pad\'{e} extrapolations.

 We therefore conclude that a robust prediction of decay thresholds is not possible in the present case.
-We note, however, that the RVP method discussed in this letter is in principle capable of predicting decay thresholds if the input is precise enough and if there is a sufficient number of input points available, as demonstrated for the analytical model in Sec.~\ref{sec:model}.
+We note, however, that the RVP method discussed in this letter is in principle capable of predicting decay thresholds if the input is precise enough and if there is a sufficient number of input points available, as demonstrated for the numerical calculated spectral function in Sec.~\ref{sec:spectral_function}.